 Herbs will usually be prescribed in granule (dissolved in hot water), tablet, capsule or liquid form.
 Your practitioner will carefully explain how you take your prescription.

 Most herbal medicine will be of plant origin, with some containing animal elements.
 No herbs prescribed will contain endangered species or unethical products.
 Please let us know if you are vegetarian or vegan so we can adjust your formula accordingly.

 Bookings, Fees and Cancellations

-We are registered provider with most private health funds.
+We are registered with most private health funds.
 Claims can be made online, through your health fund app or at your nearest health fund office.
 We do not currently have HICAPS.